 - You must not have had an application rejected for licensure in this or any other state within twelve months prior to the date of application, and whose real estate license has not been revoked in this or any other state within two years prior to the date of application.

-Take a 60-Hour Pre-License Course
+Take a 60-Hour Salesperson Pre-License Course

-An Iowa Real Estate Commission-approved course is required before you may take the Real Estate Exam.
+Completion of an Iowa Real Estate Commission-approved course is required before you may take the Real Estate Exam.

 Our courses are approved by the Iowa Real Estate Commission, and we offer the following options: